XavierBerger/RPi-Monitor/docs/source/24_addons.rst

 you the possibility to free your imagination and cutomise **RPi-Monitor** to your needs.

 Addons are ``html`` pages, ``javascript`` and ``css`` directly integrated into **RPi-Monitor**.
 The activation of an addon is done into **RPi-Monitor** configuration file.

+It is possible to use an addon many time into a same configuration file using different parameters if the addon support them as show with `custom addon<24_addons#custom-addon>`_.

+The next part of this chapter shows some examples of addons and highlight the possibilities of this feature.

 About Addon
 -----------

-The following line is showing how to activate the default addons explaining addons feature:
+About addons is activated by default and present addons feature.

+To remove this addons, simply comment out or delete the fillowing lines from ``/etc/rpimonitor/data.conf``.

 ::

   web.addons.1.name=Addons
   web.addons.1.addons=about

-To remove this addons, simply comment out or delete these lines.

-It is possible to use an addon many time into a same configuration file (using different parameters if the addon support them).

-The next part of this chapter shows some examples of addons and highlight the possibilities of this feature.

-.. important:: ``id`` has to start by 1 and incrementing.
-This is defining the order of addons with the menu.

 Top3 Addon
 ----------

 Top3 is showing how to use addons to add additionnal information into status page.

 This addons is designed to periodically generate HTML content.
-This content can be accessible from the addons menu (if addon is configured in ``rpimonotord`` configuration file) and/or can be inserted into status page using the function ``InsertHTML()``.
+This content can be accessible from the addons menu and/or can be inserted into status page using the function ``InsertHTML()``.

+Top3 addons shows the 3 process consuming the CPU time of CPU in addition to cunsumption of ``rpimonitord`` process.

 To activate this addon, add the following lines to your configuration file